notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/10-Leveraging-AWS-Global-Infrastructure.md

   ![AWS LOCAL ZONES](../images/AWS_Local_Zones.PNG)

   - How does the above example work?
-You have region us-east-1 with 2 AZs but it is possiblee for you to define a local zone in Boston and then extend your VPC to be going across these AZs and local zones.
+You have region us-east-1 with 2 AZs but it is possible for you to define a local zone in Boston and then extend your VPC to be going across these AZs and local zones.
 Then you will be able to launch an EC2 instance into this local zone
   - That means if you knew that you had users in Boston and we really, really want them to have low-latency access to our applications directly from Boston, then we can enable the local zone in Boston.
 Once you enable, while creating an EC2 instance we can choose the subnet in VPC.
 For the AZ, we will be able to choose the Boston subnet and then associate that with the local zone.
 This would extend the VPC to local zone and therefore deploy EC2 instances closer to your users

 ## Gloabl Applications Architecture